Frequently Asked Questions

 What can I do if I am unhappy with your services?

 If you have an issue regarding a staff person, eligibility determination, program plan, program services, or termination from a Community Action program, you have the right to appeal any decision made.
-The first step in that process is to contact the Energy Program Manager, Jessi Adams.
-You can call Community Action’s main line at (503) 648-6646 and ask to speak with her.
+The first step in that process is to contact the Energy Program Manager, Saul Chavez-Hernandez.
+You can call Community Action’s main line at (503) 648-6646 and ask to speak with him.

 What if I don’t have a Social Security Number?